 If we draw chords from a point on the circle perimeter to each of the endpoints of an arc, we will define an angle called an Inscribed Angle.

 The inscribed angle's measure is half that of the central angle of the same arc, as we will now prove.
 This will be a long proof, as it needs to address several different cases - so fasten your seat belt!

 Show that an inscribed angle's measure is half of that of a central angle that subtends, or forms, the same arc.

-We will need to consider 3 separate cases:
+When proving the Inscribed Angle Theorem, we will need to consider 3 separate cases:

 The first is when one of the chords is the diameter.

 The second case is where the diameter is in the middle of the inscribed angle.

 And the third case is when the diameter is outside the inscribed angle.